 Perhaps you've seen some posts or status updates that make you suspicious of what your partner's up to.
-Maybe you're fed up competing with Facebook's news feed, chat or gaming on Twitch, or the latest on Instagram, for your partner's attention.
+Maybe you're fed up with competing for your partner's attention against Facebook's news feed, chat or gaming on Twitch, or the latest on Instagram.
 Or maybe you're the one who can't stop checking your updates.
 Whatever's happened, my guess is that you've landed here because you're feeling angry, hurt, rejected, confused, embarrassed or disappointed right now.

 Relationship problems caused by the use of Facebook, Twitch or Instagram often reflect relationship issues in 'real' life.
 Therefore, as you read this article, keep in mind that those Facebook problems you're experiencing might be telling you more about the health of your relationship in general than you first realised.

 Facing and fixing these problems can give your relationship a whole new lease of life.
 It'll lift that cloud that's possibly been hanging over your head.